natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v4/REC_Q_BMS_Wiring_Logic_v4.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: "This is our third version of the BMS Wiring and Logic design.
-It reflects our addition of a custom precharge circuit and significant revisions to the wiring schematic."
+tldr: "This is our fourth version of the BMS Wiring and Logic design.
+It reflects our electrical install of the Wakespeed 500 and partial implementation of the ```CHARGE ENABLE``` optocouplers."
 ---
-**This is our third version of the BMS Wiring and Logic design.
-It reflects our addition of a custom precharge circuit and significant revisions to the main wiring schematic.**
+**This is our fourth version of the BMS Wiring and Logic design.
+It reflects our electrical install of the Wakespeed 500 and partial implementation of the ```CHARGE ENABLE``` optocouplers.**

 ![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg) _This schematic captures the full system upstream of the positive and negative bus.
 Greyed-out sections and connections represent design, but not fully implemented portions of the design._